New Graduate Student Enrollment

 Technology and Computing

-The Department of Architecture has its own in-house computing service within the School of Architecture and Planning (SA+P) to compliment those provided by MIT's Information Services and Technology (IS&T).
+The Department of Architecture has its own in-house computing service within the School of Architecture + Planning (SA+P) to complement those provided by MIT's Information Services and Technology (IS&T).
 The organization's name is Systems and Technology Organization for Architecture (STOA).

 During Architecture's orientation, STOA staff will hold an orientation session for all incoming Architecture graduate students.
 The orientation session will provide an introduction to computing at MIT in SA+P. Topics will include software, how and where to print, and steps needed for a safe and secure technology experience at MIT.